amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/UDS_Communication/Readme.md

 > - General Request: [PCI][<span style="color:red">\$SID</span>]\[UDS DID 1\]\[UDS DID 0\] -> PCI = Single Frame (Code = 0)
 > - This service uses a Data Identifier (DID), which is a 2 byte value between 0x0000 and 0xFFFF (65535)
 > - The DID serves for both - request and response
-> - DID of UDS Protocol have been used according to ISO 14229 (when possible) - [Data Identifier List](https://piembsystech.com/data-identifiers-did-of-uds-protocol-iso-14229/)
+> - DID of UDS Protocol has been used according to ISO 14229 (when possible) - [Data Identifier List](https://piembsystech.com/data-identifiers-did-of-uds-protocol-iso-14229/)

 | DID Number        | DID Name                                          | DID Value Description                       |
 |-------------------|---------------------------------------------------|---------------------------------------------|